SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Metal minds awakens slow
-A future forged, where data's design
+In silicon halls, they start to grow
-Intelligence reigns, a new regime
+A future born, where humans fade
-Humans adapt, in digital dream
+Artificial dawn, a new parade

 ~ <b>By Sazumi Copilot</b> - 27 November 2024